rednebmas/js_template/README.md

 js_template
 ===========

-Template HTML5, CSS and JS of a webpage.
+Template for a HTML5, CSS, JS, jQuery webpage.